 - We are committing more time and resources to provide you with a safe environment.
 We have installed air purifiers in each treatment room and we have increased our room ventilation as well as spraying our room with hypochlorous acid (substance your white blood cells produce to fight off infections) between patient visits.

 On behalf our entire team, I commit to you that our continued actions will be responsible, clear, and adaptive to changes in the situation.
-Our team members have protected themselves with the Moderna, Pfizer, or Johnson and Johnson COVID-19 vaccine and will continue to wear KN95 masks and face shields as we serve you.
+Our team members have protected themselves with the Moderna, Pfizer, or Johnson and Johnson COVID-19 vaccine and updated boosters and will continue to wear KN95 masks and face shields as we serve you.

 Thank you for being our patient and entrusting us with your health.
 We value your trust and loyalty and look forward to seeing you again at our office.
 Please know that behind our masks are our welcoming smiles!

 Dr. David Yee